hjoliver/cylc-doc/src/glossary.rst

    stop
    shutdown
-      A :term:`scheduler` can shut down on request, or automatically on :term:`workflow completion`.
+      A :term:`scheduler` can shut down on request, or automatically on :ref:`workflow completion`.
 The :term:`workflow` is then stopped and no further :term:`jobs <job>` will be submitted.

       By default, the scheduler waits for any submitted or running task